Department of Labor Logo United States Department of Labor

 Joint Distribution of Disposable Personal Income and Personal Consumption Expenditure

-The BEA and BLS have jointly produced a new joint distribution of disposable personal income (DPI) and personal consumption expenditures (PCE) which includes personal saving (PS).
+In July 2024, the BEA and BLS jointly produced a new joint distribution of disposable personal income (DPI) and personal consumption expenditures (PCE) which includes personal saving (PS).
 This work builds on the previously constructed independent distributions of DPI and PCE, produced by BEA and BLS, respectively.
 The distribution of DPI is based on household income data from the Current Population Survey Annual Social and Economic Supplement (CPS-ASEC), while the PCE component is from the CE as described above.
 A technical document and working paper contain additional details.
-A full set of available results is available on the the BEA website
+A full set of available results is available on the the BEA website.
+These results are based on the July 2024 release of the PCE distributions.

 Resources